Essential guide to business telephone and mobile numbers UK

 Always-on culture

-The results of our survey told us that 54% of mobile -phone -users respond to work-related queries outside of work hours.
-This “always-on” culture is prevalent amongst small -businesses in the UK.
-If you’re going to route your business number to your employees mobiles, make sure there is no expectation to accept calls outside of their contracted hours.
+If you’re going to route your business number to your employees’ mobiles, make sure there’s no expectation to accept calls outside contracted hours.
 Some VoIP systems offer customised call routing, so you can automate the calls to only reach phones during specific hours.

 What are the different types of business phone number?